Recovery Wheel |

 their own self!

-Each Medicine Wheel has an energy set
+Each Medicine Wheel has an intention set

 by the person or persons that lay the wheel.
 It is a place where